chef-boneyard/chef-rfc/new/resource-map-locking.md

 `package` resources at some new code or other very edge case things.

-Any resource which has `allow_cookbook_override: true` set should be marked as "experimental" in the documentation.
+Any resource which has `allow_cookbook_override: true` set should be marked as "preview" in the documentation.
 This will help communicate that between the minor version where a resource is added and the following major release when it takes over from cookbooks forcibly is a trial run and we may continue to improve the resource (which should be coordinated with the cookbook).